aayush-analyst/Data-Visualization-and-Storytelling/README.md

 - Profit by Month : "Line chart" visual used to display this profit by month.
 - Total Sales by Segment : "Donut chart" is used to display the percentage of each segment.
 - Total Sales by Ship Mode : "Clustered bar chart" is used to show the ship mode.
-- Top 10 Products by Sales : "Clustered colmun chart" is used to show the top 10 products by sales using Top N filter
+- Top 10 Products by Sales : "Clustered column chart" is used to show the top 10 products by sales using Top N filter
 - Total Sales by Country & City : "Filled Map" visual is used to display every country and city depend on the sales and putted the parameter.
 - Interactive filters: Segment, Region, Ship Mode